kappakant/ifarith-compiler/discussion.md

 A potential error I beieve may come from the anf->ir-ivrtual e) funtion interacting with the pattern matching from the (virtual-instr?) funtion.
 In the virtual-instr? funtion the check is for mul which is the sudo assembly equaibalent to mul in. imul is the signed multiply, where as mul is just the regular multiple.
 So a slight difference in the understanding of how each works and executes.

+Another inconsistency is that ifarith? allows for applications of any bop?.
+However, bop? defines '<< '>> as being valid binary operations, despite there being no provisions in the code to account for '<<, '>>, or even for '< or '>.
+If someone tried to compile valid ifarith code that contained a comparison of that sort, they would get an error.

 [ High Level Reflection ]